datsoftlyngby/soft2019spring-algorithms/Weeklies/Week_08/README.md

 ### Focus this week
 We continue the topic of symbol tables (STs) and abstract data structures (ADS), starting out with Anders Kalhauge guest starring with talks about hashing tables (and hashing of STs).

-From last week we learned that various data structures, such as unordered list STs and ordered array STs significantly different perormance during search, insertion, deletion ($N$ vs. $N lg N$, or even $lg N$).
+From last week we learned that various data structures, such as unordered list STs and ordered array STs significantly different perormance during search, insertion, deletion -- from O(N) to O(N lg N), or even down to O(lg N).

 This week we look at tree ADSs; binary trees, 2-3 / red-black trees, and touch lightly upon balanced search trees which generalize concepts tree-searchable symbol tables.